History of the Texas Rangers (baseball): 2007–2009: Financial troubles

 The Rangers began the 2008 season red hot, headlined by newcomer Josh Hamilton who looked to be a threat to win the Triple Crown, before fading off as the season wore on.
 During the All-Star festivities at Yankee Stadium, Hamilton crushed a first round home run record in the 2008 Home Run Derby with 28.
 Hamilton hit another four in the second round and three during the final round, for a total of 35 home runs, but lost to the Twins' Justin Morneau.
-Four Rangers played in the All Star Game: Josh Hamilton, Ian Kinsler, Milton Bradley, and Michael Young, who would repeat his 2006 All-Star Game feat by driving in the winning run via a sac fly.
+Four Rangers played in the 2008 Major League Baseball All-Star Game: Josh Hamilton, Ian Kinsler, Milton Bradley, and Michael Young, who would repeat his 2006 All-Star Game feat by driving in the winning run via a sac fly.

-The Rangers would finish the season with yet another sub-.500 record (79–83), yet ended the season second in the West, the club's best finish since 1999.
+The Rangers would finish the season with yet another sub-.500 record (79–83), yet ended the season second in the American League West, the club's best finish since 1999.
 The off-season saw perennial All-Star shortstop Michael Young ask for a trade when the team told him he would be moving to third base to make room for rookie Elvis Andrus.
 After speaking with club president Nolan Ryan and his agent, Young later rescinded his trade request, and agreed to move to third base.
-The offseason also saw the departure of mercurial outfielder/DH Milton Bradley to free agency.
+The offseason also saw the departure of mercurial outfielder/designated hitter Milton Bradley to free agency.

 The 2009 season saw the Rangers soar into playoff contention for the first time since 2004.
-Despite injuries to Josh Hamilton and Ian Kinsler, the Rangers held first place in their division for long stretches of the summer before fading after September 1, losing the division to the Los Angeles Angels.
-The Rangers finished the season at 87–75, their first winning season since 2004 and good enough for second place in the A.L.
-West.
+Despite injuries to Josh Hamilton and Ian Kinsler, the Rangers held first place in their division for long stretches of the summer before fading after September 1, losing the division to the Los Angeles Angels of Anaheim.
+The Rangers finished the season at 87–75, their first winning season since 2004 and good enough for second place in the American League West.
 Michael Young responded to his move to third base by posting one of his best offensive seasons ever while committing just nine errors and earning a sixth straight All-Star appearance.
-Josh Hamilton and Nelson Cruz were also named 2009 A.L.
-All-Stars.
+Josh Hamilton and Nelson Cruz were also named 2009 American League All-Stars.
 Several young stars with the club broke out including the debuts of highly rated rookies Elvis Andrus, Derek Holland, and Neftalí Feliz.
 Second baseman Ian Kinsler hit for the cycle in April, while having a 30–30 season in home runs and stolen bases.
-Starting pitcher Scott Feldman posted a fantastic season as well in 2009, finishing 3rd in the A.L in wins with 17.
+Starting pitcher Scott Feldman posted a fantastic season as well in 2009, finishing 3rd in the American League in wins with 17.